OfficialAkitaInu/SmartContracts/README.md

 ### 4. Install Docker
 You'll need [Docker](https://docs.docker.com/get-docker/) to run this development environment and develop on Algorand's TestNet.
 Detailed instructions for the setup are on the source project: [algorand/sandbox](https://github.com/algorand/sandbox).

-### 5. Start the stack with the instructions in the `algorand/sandbox environment`
+### 5. Start the stack with the instructions in the `algorand/sandbox environment` with the `testnet` configuration.
 To get started:
 ```
 cd sandbox
-./sandbox up -v
+./sandbox up testnet -v
 ```

 This should be successful.
 You can verify with checking to make sure the docker containers are running with output something like this: